ROGERDJQ/RoBERTaABSA/README.md

 # RoBERTaABSA

-Implementation  for  paper  [`Does syntax matter?
-A strong baseline for Aspect-based Sentiment Analysis with RoBERTa`](https://arxiv.org/abs/2104.04986) [`NAACL 2021`].
-Our work focuses on  Aspect-level Sentiment Classification (ALSC) specifically.
+Implementation  for  paper  **Does syntax matter?
+A strong baseline for Aspect-based Sentiment Analysis with RoBERTa **[`NAACL 2021`], a work focusing on  Aspect-level Sentiment Classification (ALSC).
+It conducts a detailed study on the performance gain of dependency tree in ALSC, and provides a strong baseline using RoBERTa.

-You can find more  information  here:
+You can find more  details  here:
 - [`Arxiv`](https://arxiv.org/abs/2104.04986)
 - [`Github`](https://github.com/ROGERDJQ/RoBERTaABSA)
 - [`Paperwithcode`](https://www.paperswithcode.com/paper/does-syntax-matter-a-strong-baseline-for)